-On the other hand, seeing that a linking Venturer in your Crew is nervous about joining in the night is a good opportunity for you to be considerate of them - making sure they know what's going on, or specifically including them in conversations, could be just the consideration they need.
+On the other hand, seeing that a new Scout in your troop is nervous about playing a rough game for the Scout night is a good opportunity for you to be considerate of them - perhaps you change the game, or you could help look after them in the game so that they know how to play it.
 On camp the hot water in the showers might be limited, so you should be considerate of others and not use it all yourself.
+And if you use the last of the jug of water at dinner time, be considerate of others and refill it!

 What other ways can you be considerate?